“The problem they are having is that they aren’t in alignment.”

 This couple forgot to approach life from the stance of marriage partnership.
 When you’re two single people, who cares if the other is right, wrong, or whatever?
 You can just walk away from each other and say, “to each their own.”
 That’s just fine!

 But that’s not what we vow to do when we enter into marriage.
 At that point we are to marry our lives together in such a way that even when we don’t think alike we find ways to think together.
 We listen to each other, talk to each other, and find ways to work through conflicting matters so we each feel satisfied.
 We address the issues that are separating us.

 Addressing the Alignment Problem

-What are we to do when the steering or wheel base is out of alignment in our car?
-And what are we to do when a wall is out of alignment that is causing some cracking and fractures in our home?
-We either call on an “expert” to help us on this matter, or we figure out how to fix it ourselves.
-The same goes with relationship issues.
+What are we to do when the steering or wheelbase is out of alignment in our car?
+And what are we to do when a wall is out of alignment that is causing cracking and fractures in our home?
+Do we ignore the issues—hoping they will disappear?
+If we do we will eventually encounter even worse problems.

 “The Holy Spirit asked ‘me’… Are ‘YOU’ willing to check the alignment in your heart for your husband???
 POWERFUL… because I’m always quick to point the finger and blame at him ‘my husband.’”

 That goes for many of us spouses—both wives and husbands.